 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q3 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years.
-Work to fill other outstanding gaps Q3 2020 The country successfully submitted the Global Fund funding request Vector control Work to address the falling LLIN coverage Q4 2020 Over 3 million LLINs were shipped to Kenya in Q2 with the LLIN campaign launched in Q3 Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 A letter from the Director General for Health was written to all the county health executives to ensure continuity of malaria health services at all levels.
+Work to fill other outstanding gaps Q3 2020 Deliverable not yet due but the country has begun work on the GF funding request Vector control Work to address the falling LLIN coverage Q4 2020 Over 1.7 million LLINs were delivered to the country in Q2 2020 Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 A letter from the Director General for Health was written to all the county health executives to ensure continuity of malaria health services at all levels.
 A county engagement forum was initiated to discuss the modalities of ensuring the patients visit the health facilities despite the pandemic.
 The malaria program has developed and disseminated messages to counties.
-The Cabinet Secretary for Health emphasised the importance of treatment seeking for malaria during his regular COVID-19 pandemic updates.
 The plan of action for the LLIN campaign has been revised to incorporate the necessary mitigation measures and approaches to be followed amidst COVID-19 during the campaign implementation.
 The programme submitted a GF reallocation request to procure PPEs to be used in the mass LLIN campaign.
 This was approved.
 The country has stocks of ACTs and RDTs, with additional commodities under procurement.